PKizzle/dns/cmd/atomdns/handlers/geoip/README.md

 There is no automatic reloading of the databases under the assumption they will not change _that_ often.

+If an IP address does not have associated geographical location data, nothing is added to the context.

 # Syntax

 ```